youkwhd/youkwhd.com/_posts/how-to-style-text-or-underlined-link.md

 excerpt: here is a way to style text or underlined links with pure css (understanding pseudo elements)
 ---

-designing underlined text is hard, but when it comes to styling it, it should be very easy right? yes. indeed if you know a good amount of knowledge in css, in this case, i will be using the [css pseudo elements](https://www.w3schools.com/css/css_pseudo_elements.asp) to execute the design.
+designing underlined text is hard, but when it comes to styling it, it should be very easy right? yes. indeed if you know a good amount of knowledge in css, in this case, i will be using the [css pseudo elements](https://www.w3schools.com/css/css_pseudo_elements.asp) and a built-in box shadow method to execute the design.

 the underlined text should look like this:
 an example of the <a href="#" class="underlined-text">underlined text</a> is here!

-### the process of making
+## Using pseudo elements
 we should have a paragraph or an anchor tag to style with. to start off, i'm gonna make a simple html code here:

 ```html